MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7.md

 -->

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze the financial performance of the business over time by comparing current financial data with data from the same period in the previous year
+* Analyze the financial performance of the business over time by comparing current financial data with data from the same period in the previous year.
-* Identify trends, variances, and potential areas of concern based on the comparison of the current period with the previous year
+* Identify trends, variances, and potential areas of concern based on the comparison of the current period with the previous year.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Use the report data to prepare financial reports for stakeholders such as investors or executives.

-As a financial controller, use the report to:
+Controllers use the report to:

-* Monitor the financial performance of the business over time by comparing current financial data with data from the same period in the previous year
+* Monitor the financial performance of the business over time by comparing current financial data with data from the same period in the previous year.
-* Identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Use the report data to prepare financial reports for internal and external stakeholders such as board members or regulatory agencies.

-As an auditor, use the report to:
+Auditors use the report to:

-* Verify the accuracy of financial data by reviewing the balances and net changes of each account in the chart of accounts for the current period and the same period in the previous year
+* Verify the accuracy of financial data.
+Review the balances and net changes of each account in the chart of accounts for the current period and the same period last year.
-* Identify any discrepancies or irregularities in financial data and investigate further as necessary
+* Identify discrepancies or irregularities in financial data and investigate them.
-* Prepare audit reports and provide recommendations for improving financial controls and processes based on the data obtained from the report
+* Use the report data to prepare audit reports and provide recommendations for improving financial controls and processes.

 ## Try the report